BiKC/MS-PEP/README.md

 ### All uses:
 Download both app.R and mzR-functions.R files in single directory.
-Run app.R using RStudio or by running following command in R: shiny::runApp('Path to directory where saved')
+Run app.R using RStudio or by running following command in R: shiny::runApp('Path to directory where app.R is saved')

 Upload MS data and insert sequence.
 Click on submit.